 The shopkeeper explained that back then, people grew their own food during the summer and stored and preserved a lot of it for the winter months.
 They only visited the general store to buy things they could not grow or produce, such as spices, tea, fabric, utensils, cookware, etc.

-During the Pandemic reopening, Upper Canada Village hasn’t opened all of their buildings to the public, as many are being renovated or refurbished during the down time.
-We also only came into contact with 4 other staff members (aside from our tour guide); a singer outside Willards hotel, two gentleman breaking logs at Ross Farm, and a farmer in charge of growing food for the Pastor.
+During the Pandemic reopening, Upper Canada Village hasn’t opened all of their buildings to the public, as many are being renovated or refurbished during the downtime.
+We also only came into contact with 4 other staff members (aside from our tour guide); a singer outside Willard’s hotel, two gentlemen breaking logs at Ross Farm, and a farmer in charge of growing food for the Pastor.

 Battle Of Crysler’s Farm Visitor Centre

 Upper Canada Village is situated next to the War of 1812 Battle of Crysler Farm site, visitor centre, and memorial.
 Learn about the Battle of Crysler’s Farm, a nationally significant battle in the War of 1812 that halted the November 1813 invasion of Canada.

 There is so much to see around the battlefield, including new soldier dioramas, that you will want to pack a picnic and make a day of it.